fridjemolk/ministumbler/README.md

 #### v0: A soldered-together stack of all three modules into a very compact rough cube shape.
 This was the initial prototype and is a little awkward to assemble as it requires deliberately not soldering certain pins for each module.
 ![photo_2024-10-22_11-17-53](https://github.com/user-attachments/assets/c75c636c-1c94-47f4-addd-2b2b55e19a51)

-All three hardware versions use the same firmware, with the same pin configurations, requireing the TX jumper pad to be CUT on the SD module and the A1 jumper pad SOLDERED.
+All three hardware versions use the same firmware, with the same pin configurations, requireing the TX jumper pad to be **CUT** on the SD module and the A1 jumper pad **SOLDERED**.
 This firmware builds off the firmware created by [lozaning](https://github.com/lozaning) for their [Wifydra Project](https://github.com/lozaning/The_Wifydra), so credit to them for all their hard work in supporting the WiGLE CSV format and handling SD card file creation and management.

 ### Required Hardware